antoniomo/antoniomo.github.io/content/post/id2.md

 While *UUID* usage is widespread, it isn't without shortcomings:

-- Sections are hard to parse for a human.
+- Sections are hard to parse for a human and are *UUID* version dependent.
 If we can't directly interpret each section, the dashes on the string representation add no value
-- If we only care about 1 variant, we wouldn't need to encode the type
+- If we only care about an unique variant/version, we wouldn't need to encode the rest
+- Having to support more variants and versions, the parsing and generation is slower than it could be
 - Version 4, being fully random, produces fragmentation in many data structures, and aren't sortable in a meaningful way
 - Version 4 are slow to generate, requiring 122 bits of good quality entropy